Barcelona-based photographer Martina Matencio has mastered the imaginative art of capturing the beauty that lies within the human body.

 Drawn in by this beautiful and fleeting moment, Martina points to this as the tipping point that really piqued her interest in photography and motivated her to pursue it full-time.
 The bond developed between Manuel and herself was immortalized through the photos she took of him.
 “There I realized that there was nothing more human and beautiful than that memory,” she gushes.
 “I would say that life put me in front of Manuel so I could learn everything that I now communicate through my photography.”

-While she’s now a well-established international photographer residing in Barcelona, Martina launched her career alongside a friend in creating Luna de Marte, a vintage-inspired fashion brand.
+While she’s now a well-established international photographer based out of Barcelona, Martina launched her career alongside a friend in creating Luna de Marte, a vintage-inspired fashion brand.
 She was tasked with taking photos of the clothing and developing the visual representation of the brand.
 In doing so, Martina stumbled upon her own visual style that has come to define her work to this day.

 “There is a crack in everything, that’s how the light gets in.”